LIGO Weekly Report for the week of 9 October - 13 October 2017

 Education and Outreach

-- Conducted 1 public tour.
-Facilitated by Tien Huynh-Dinh and William Katzman.
+- Exhibited at a STEM Festival.
+Facilitated by Tien Huynh-Dinh & William Katzman.

 Mechanics, Optics & Vacuum

 At LHO this week testing Beamsplitter elliptical baffle alignment tool.